Kadugs/megascops-choliba/README.md

         Returns: skin
     GET /api/skins => Returns all skins
     GET /api/skins/:uuid => Returns a skin by uuid
+    GET /api/skins/champion;:uuid => Returns all skins of a champion by uuid

 ### players
     POST /api/players